-Cabinet approves revision in DTH guidelines, licences to be issued for 20 years
+Cabinet meeting highlights: Nod for revised DTH guidelines, licences to be issued for 20 years

 New Delhi, Dec 23: The Union Cabinet today decided to approve the revision in guidelines for providing DTH services in the country.